-ICRA Cognitive Robotics Best Paper Award (sponsored by CoTeSys)
+IEEE ICRA Best Paper Award in Cognitive Robotics (sponsored by KROS)

 About the Award

-Eligibility: All papers submitted to the annual ICRA conference are eligible.
-There are no restrictions as to IEEE membership, organization, nationality, race, creed, sex, or age, except that papers with authors or co-authors from the project CoTeSys are not eligible.
+Eligibility: All papers presented at the annual ICRA conference are eligible.
+There are no restrictions as to organization, nationality, race, creed, sex, or age.
+There is no requirement for IEEE membership.
 Eligibility and Selection process shall comply with procedures and regulation established in IEEE and Society governing documents, particularly with IEEE Policy 4.4 on Awards Limitations.
-Authors of cognitive robotics papers are encouraged to include "cognitive robotics" in their keyword list to help the Awards Committee identify papers to consider for the award.
+Authors of cognitive robotics papers are encouraged to include keywords related to cognitive robotics in their keyword list to help the ICRA Awards Committee identify papers to consider for the award.

-Presentation: The award will be announced and presented at the annual IEEE ICRA.
+Presentation: The award will be announced and presented at the same annual IEEE ICRA conference.

 Winners of this Award